 It further builds on solution #35 of TR 23.752, with the difference that UE to Network relay does not get provisioned by the PCF with PDU session parameters associated to each Relay Service Code during initial authorization and provisioning step.
 Instead the PDU session parameters are provided by the network only to the single UE-to-Network relay that is selected by the Remote UE and only after the network has verified the Remote UE and the selected Relay UE are authorized to set up a relay connection for the given Relay Service Code, and not to other UE-to-Network relays in vicinity for additional privacy protection.

 In this solution, in line with solution #35 of TR 23.752, it is assumed that the Relay Service Codes are provisioned to the Remote UE and UE-to-Network Relay by the PCF.
 The PCF is assumed to be the same for both the Remote UE and the UE-to-Network relay.
-It is further assumed that the allocation of (new) Relay Service Codes may be done by the PCF itself or may be done in cooperation with the DDNMF.
+It is further assumed that the allocation of new values (i.e. aliases) for the Relay Service Codes may be done by the PCF itself or may be done in cooperation with the DDNMF.

-NOTE 2: The details on whether the PCF or the DDNMF allocate (new) Relay Service Codes and how the PCF and the DDNMF may cooperate are left for SA2 to decide, and are not further elaborated in this solution.
+NOTE 2: The details on whether the PCF or the DDNMF allocate new values (i.e. aliases) for the Relay Service Codes and how the PCF and the DDNMF may cooperate are left for SA2 to decide, and are not further elaborated in this solution.

 Editor’s Note: This solution may need to be updated when SA2 has concluded which entity allocates the Relay Service Codes.